thooey/taranhooey.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My name is Taran, and I am a mechanical engineering student at McGill University.
 I have discovered that I love music and I love building, so for me it's natural to combine the two.
-Check out some of my builds and projects below.
+Check out some of my builds and projects.
 Enjoy!